 Investing in physical bullion is the safest way to ensure you receive proper gold exposure.
 A number of investors are comfortable with products like GLD, but there are still a number of others who feel that funds of this nature do not actual hold the gold they claim to, or that their stockpile of the precious metal is far lower than what they claim.
 Stocks, ETFs, and mutual funds can be impacted by factors like trading trends, technological errors, market shocks, problems with the security issuer, and so much more.
 Physically holding the gold in your hand means the only issue you have to worry about is how to safely store the asset [see also Three Reasons Why Gold Is Overvalued].

 Enter the American Gold Eagle coin.
-For small to medium sized investors, these golden discs will offer the best means of adding physical gold to your net worth.
-Note that it is possible to buy bars and much larger gold deposits, but these come with a hefty price tag that is often above the heads of your average Joe.
+For small- to medium-sized investors, these golden discs will offer the best means of adding physical gold to your net worth.
+Note that it is possible to buy bars and much larger gold deposits, but these come with a hefty price tag that is often above the heads of the average investor.
 Instead, investors around the nation have embraced these ultra-popular coins as their main outlet for gold exposure [see also Jim Rogers Says: Buy Commodities Now, Or You’ll Hate Yourself Later].

 The American Gold Eagle Coins